marianobonelli/tablero_lotes_streamlit/README.md

 1- The user must login in 360.geoagro.com.

-2- In the switcher (up-left corner) must select "Data Request".
+2- In the switcher (up-left corner) must select "Tablero de Lotes y Cultivos".

 4- It opens the url with two tokens, token1 has an info of user like: